Tuition costs for PA students matriculating in Fall 2014 (Graduating Class of 2016) are:

 $38,095 divided into three equal installments.

 Tuition cost for the current clinical year PA students (Graduating Class of 2015) is:

 Tuition is charged each term of enrollment for Fall, Spring and Summer terms.
 There is no tuition difference for in-state and out-of-state residents.
 Additional first and second year program costs are instruments, books, student fees (including a computer fee), rent, food, student health, health insurance, and personal miscellaneous expenses.
 Housing costs in Durham are moderate in comparison to the rest of the country.
 A projected student budget is included in the interview packet and may also be obtained by contacting the Office of Financial Aid at email@example.com or 919-684-6649.

 * Subject to change.
 Tuition and Fees.
 On notification of acceptance, prospective PA students are required to pay a nonrefundable first registration fee of $425, as well as a nonrefundable program deposit of $475.
-Each candidate is required to submit an additional nonrefundable fee of $75 for a clinical background check.
+Each candidate is required to submit an additional nonrefundable fee of $75 for a criminal background check prior to matriculation.
 For those who do matriculate, the program deposit is applied to the cost of tuition.

-Estimated yearly expenses for the 2013 entering class of the Master of Health Sciences Physician Assistant Program are as follows:
+Estimated yearly expenses for the Master of Health Sciences Physician Assistant Program students matriculating in Fall 2014 (Graduating Class of 2016) are as follows:

 |Books, uniforms, and instruments, first year||$ 2,927|

 |Student Medical Insurance per year single (based on age)||$ 2,280|